Abilities

 Stop for a moment and think about what you are projecting.
 Use personas and how they perceive you.
 This is a personal website, so this place is about you and you only.
 This section can be read by your future recruiter, your stalkers, your friends, random passersby.

 Being open to many topics, even those that are usually not talked about is my main thing.
 Social issues, economics, sustainability, inequality, conflict.
 I cannot bring a lot of references yet, but I’d love to bring hard facts and data, not just chit-chat, feelings and validation.
 Sometimes, I will express myself with the passion of a thousand fiery suns.
-In some occasions, I will just stay calm and listen.
+In most occasions, I will just stay calm and listen.

 Ambitious and driven at my core, I wish for my dream projects to come true.
 Let’s be realistic: I cannot change the whole planet, but my overall impact can be positive nonetheless.
 I lead by example and encourage people to do better with themselves and others.
 I go through things so that other people don’t have to.

 To conclude on that part, challenge is my day-to-day.
 Sometimes I fight with myself, sometimes with weird code, sometimes to persuade somebody to follow different ways.
-Traversing a period without being challenge is boring, plus I cannot reasonably expect any reward from taking no risk, can I?
+Traversing a period without being challenged is boring, plus I cannot reasonably expect any reward from taking no risk, can I?

 The other stuff